 Key Points

-- Data — quality, provenance, preprocessing.
+- Data (quality, provenance, bias mitigation)

 Data & Methods

-- Research design: Conceptual, integrative literature review.
+- Research design: Conceptual/theoretical paper using integrative literature review.

 Implications for AI Economics